Is Your Partner Shutting You Out? How Can You Draw Him or Her Back In?

 Loneliness is a common complaint that couples experience when one partner shuts the other out

-When you are first dating a partner, it may be easy for him or her to bring you into a fantasy world.
-As you’re getting to know each other, he or she is most likely not making any associations between you and his or her significant caregivers, so most likely he or she is not aware of the threat you naturally present to his or her independence as his romantic partner.
+When you are first dating a partner, it may be easy for them to bring you into a fantasy world.
+As you’re getting to know each other, they is most likely not making any associations between you and their significant caregivers, so most likely they is not aware of the threat you naturally present to their independence as his romantic partner.
 As time and experience continues in your relationship, the fears start to brew, and eventually can boil over.

-Is his or her fear of fusing with you the only fear he or she has?
-Most likely, more fear exists: he or she is likely also afraid that the closer you get to him or her, the more you’ll be able to see him or her from the inside, with flaws.
-This second fear, that there is something wrong with him or her, is a fear of shame, of not being good enough, and can lead to even more withdraw.
+Is their fear of fusing with you the only fear they has?
+Most likely, more fear exists: they is likely also afraid that the closer you get to them, the more you’ll be able to see them from the inside, with flaws.
+This second fear, that there is something wrong with them, is a fear of shame, of not being good enough, and can lead to even more withdraw.

-The avoidantly connected partner usually relies on his or her own ways to calm or stimulate his or her feelings and emotions, though at times he or she may attempt to connect with you.
-However, the bar is often set extremely high in terms of his or her expectations for your response, and if you don’t cross that bar, he or she can easily return to a withdrawn, isolated space.
-Because the bar is raised so high and you can’t always cross it, he or she feels disappointed in you, and this reinforces his or her core fears, that he or she can’t really depend on someone to come through for him or her, and that he or she truly is an isolated “I.”
+The avoidantly connected partner usually relies on their own ways to calm or stimulate their feelings and emotions, though at times they may attempt to connect with you.
+However, the bar is often set extremely high in terms of their expectations for your response, and if you don’t cross that bar, they can easily return to a withdrawn, isolated space.
+Because the bar is raised so high and you can’t always cross it, they feels disappointed in you, and this reinforces their core fears, that they can’t really depend on someone to come through for them, and that they truly is an isolated “I.”

 How “We” Feels Like a Threat to “I”

-Where does your partner or spouse get stuck?
-Most likely, when he or she needs to shift from an “I” to a “we,” the fears of dependence can easily surface, and in an intense way.
+Where does your partner get stuck?
+Most likely, when they needs to shift from an “I” to a “we,” the fears of dependence can easily surface, and in an intense way.
 The urge to withdraw comes on strongly.
-It may be possible momentarily for him or her to shift into a “we” for a time, but then he or she easily and comfortably goes right back to a more isolated “I” state, and holds onto his or her “I” in a rigid stance out of fear.
+It may be possible momentarily for them to shift into a “we” for a time, but then they easily and comfortably goes right back to a more isolated “I” state, and holds onto their “I” in a rigid stance out of fear.

-How Can You Help Save Your Marriage or Love Relationship in NYC?
+How Can You Help Save Your relationship in NYC?

-What can you do to help draw your partner out, even when he or she is strongly shut down?
-The first step is to practice modifying your voice and what you say to help him or her shift how he or she is experiencing your attempts to connect, helping him or her know that being a “we” doesn’t mean surrendering his or her “I.”
+What can you do to help draw your partner out, even when they is strongly shut down?
+The first step is to practice modifying your voice and what you say to help them shift how they is experiencing your attempts to connect, helping them know that being a “we” doesn’t mean surrendering their “I.”

-You can help your partner regulate his or her emotions by slowing approaching him or her, and syncing up with his or her cues to get closer one step at a time, instead of a giant leap at a time.
-With experience, he or she will learn that being closer can actually feel good, and over time, he or she will learn that he or she can count on you to be there with him or her, without overwhelming him or her with your own needs.
+You can help your partner regulate their emotions by slowing approaching them, and syncing up with their cues to get closer one step at a time, instead of a giant leap at a time.
+With experience, they will learn that being closer can actually feel good, and over time, they will learn that they can count on you to be there with them, without overwhelming them with your own needs.

-Your challenge as you reach out to him or her is to practice your own ways of slowing yourself down, what we call the 3-R’s of the Loving at Your Best Plan: to stop and regulate yourself, monitoring your body to see where you’re upset, and modifying your breath based on your need; the second R is to reflect on what is upsetting you: what makes sense about what you’re experiencing?
+Your challenge as you reach out to them is to practice your own ways of slowing yourself down, what we call the 3-R’s of the Loving at Your Best Plan: to stop and regulate yourself, monitoring your body to see where you’re upset, and modifying your breath based on your need; the second R is to reflect on what is upsetting you: what makes sense about what you’re experiencing?
 Do you know where you’re feeling sensations in your body, can you then identify the emotional state inside based on the sensation?
 Is the situation that is upsetting you with your partner reminding you of something you’ve experienced in a past relationship?
 If so, how could that be influencing how you are seeing the present situation with your partner?
 Can you then understand and make sense of what is upsetting you?
 Once you’ve done this, you can do the third R, which is to identify the Response that you need.
-You can express what you’ve reflected on to your partner, and reach out to him or her to invite him or her to meet your need, specifically.
+You can express what you’ve reflected on to your partner, and reach out to them to invite them to meet your need, specifically.

-What can your partner do?
-He or she can become much more aware of how shutting down stems from fears that are most likely outdated, hindering the safety in an adult romantic relationship.
-The goals are to regulate his or her central nervous system enough to then “make sense” of the muscle memory responses that come with his or her physical and emotional approaches that romantic relationships offer.
+What can your partner do? they can become much more aware of how shutting down stems from fears that are most likely outdated, hindering the safety in an adult romantic relationship.
+The goals are to regulate their central nervous system enough to then “make sense” of the muscle memory responses that come with their physical and emotional approaches that romantic relationships offer.

-Share Your Experiences in Your Marriage or Love Relationship in NYC
+Share Your Experiences in your relationship in NYC

 Author